-The Permittee is authorized by this site permit to construct and operate a Large Wind Energy Conversion System of up to 308 megawatts (MW) consisting of up to 55 turbines.
-The Large Wind Energy Conversion System and associated facilities shall be built within the site identified in this permit and as portrayed on the site maps and in compliance with the conditions specified in this permit.
+The Permittee is authorized by this site permit to construct and operate an up to 260 MW nameplate capacity Large Wind Energy Conversion System in Nobles County, Minnesota.
+The Large Wind Energy Conversion System and associated facilities shall be built within the site identified in this permit and as portrayed on the official site maps, and in compliance with the conditions specified in this permit.